 In March 2016, the same tests taken again by SpectraCell revealed that her telomeres had lengthened by approximately 20 years, from 6.71kb to 7.33kb, implying that Parrish’s white blood cells (leukocytes) have become biologically younger.
 These findings were independently verified by the Brussels-based non-profit HEALES (Healthy Life Extension Company), and the Biogerontology Research Foundation, a UK-based charity committed to combating age-related diseases.

 Parrish’s reaction: “Current therapeutics offer only marginal benefits for people suffering from diseases of aging.
-Additionally, lifestyle modification has limited impact for treating these diseases.
-Advances in biotechnology is the best solution, and if these results are anywhere near accurate, we’ve made history”, Parrish said.
+Additionally, lifestyle modification has a limited impact on treating these diseases.
+Advances in biotechnology are the best solution, and if these results are anywhere near accurate, we’ve made history”, Parrish said.

 Bioviva will continue to monitor Parrish’s blood for months and years to come.
-Meanwhile, BioViva will be testing new gene therapies and combination gene therapies to restore age related damage.
-It remains to be seen whether the success in leukocytes can expanded to other tissues and organs, and repeated in future patients.
-For now all the answers lie in the cells of Elizabeth Parrish, ‘patient zero’ of restorative gene therapy.
+Meanwhile, BioViva will be testing new gene therapies and combination gene therapies to restore age-related damage.
+It remains to be seen whether the success in leukocytes can expand to other tissues and organs, and repeated in future patients.
+For now, all the answers lie in the cells of Elizabeth Parrish, ‘patient zero’ of restorative gene therapy.

-Since her first gene therapy injections BioViva has received global interest from both the scientific and investment communities.
-Earlier this month BioViva became a portfolio company of Deep Knowledge Life Sciences (DKLS), a London-based investment fund which aims to accelerate the development of biotechnologies for healthy longevity.
+Since her first gene therapy injections, BioViva has received global interest from both the scientific and investment communities.
+Earlier this month, BioViva became a portfolio company of Deep Knowledge Life Sciences (DKLS), a London-based investment fund that aims to accelerate the development of biotechnologies for healthy longevity.

-Dmitry Kaminskiy, founding partner of DKLS, said “BioViva has the potential to create breakthroughs in human gene therapy research, while leapfrogging companies in the biotech market.”
+Dmitry Kaminskiy, the founding partner of DKLS, said: “BioViva has the potential to create breakthroughs in human gene therapy research while leapfrogging companies in the biotech market.”